nanome-ai/plugin-chemical-interactions/README.md

 ## Architecture.
-The `chem_interactions` contains the entirety of the application.
+The `plugin` folder contains the entirety of the application.
   - Handles all interactions with Nanome application
   - Renders menus
   - Visualizes interactions data in VR.